toobrien/tick_db/README.md

 ### USAGE

+1. Configure Sierra Chart to record intraday tick files and market depth files for the contracts you want to store.
+The information above should help, otherwise you can e-mail me.

-1. Open `config.json` and add any contracts you are interested in loading.
+2. Open `config.json` and add any contracts you are interested in loading.
 See the included example.
 The checkpoint fields are set automatically, and should be initialized to `0` (or `""` for `checkpoint_depth.date`).
 The boolean values set whether time and sales, depth, or both will be loaded into the database.
 Set `price_adj` according to the `Real Time Price Multiplier` value (see discussion in the section above).

-2. Set the location of your Sierra Chart installation in `sc_root`.
+3. Set the location of your Sierra Chart installation in `sc_root`.

-3. Set the `sleep_int` equal or similar to `Intraday File Flush Time in Milliseconds`.
+4. Set the `sleep_int` equal or similar to `Intraday File Flush Time in Milliseconds`.

-4. Load data with `python etl.py <loop>`.
+5. Load data with `python etl.py <loop>`.
 Where `loop` is 0 (to read and load once, then quite) or 1 (to read/load continuously, as the files are written).
 Usually 0 is better.

 ### SCHEMA